Journal of Specialised Translation

-The Journal of Specialised Translation is a biannual peer-reviewed open access academic journal covering research in specialised, non-literary translation.
+The Journal of Specialised Translation, also known as JoSTrans, is a biannual peer-reviewed open-access academic journal covering research in specialised, non-literary translation.
 In addition to articles and reviews, the journal contains video material of interviews with translation scholars and professionals from the translation industry.
-The Journal is published since 2004 with two issues per year.
+It was established in 2004 with two issues per year.
 Since 2007, guest-edited thematic issues alternate with non-thematic issues.
-The founding member and the chair of the editorial board was Peter Newmark until his death in 2011.
-The first editor-in-chief was Lucile Desblache of the University of Roehampton from 2003 to 2018.
-Since December 2018 the Journal is edited by Łucja Biel.
+The founding editor-in-chief was Lucile Desblache (University of Roehampton), who served from 2003 to 2018.
+She was succeeded in December 2018 by Łucja Biel.

 Abstracting and indexing

-The journal is included in the Directory of Open Access Journals as well as linked to by specialist directories such as the European Society for Translation Studies' resource list and in the Routledge list of translation journals.
-It is indexed in Scopus, ERIH PLUS, the MLA International Bibliography, John Benjamins’ Translation Studies Bibliography, and Web of Science (Arts and Humanities Citation Index, Current Contents/Arts & Humanities, Social Sciences Citation Index, Journal Citation Reports/Social Sciences Edition, Current Contents/Social and Behavioral Sciences).
+The journal is abstracted and indexed in:

+According to the Journal Citation Reports, the journal has a 2023 impact factor of 1.2.